mustifiz/mlproject/README.md

 ## End to End MAchine Leanrning Project

+* Students Perfromance Analysis

+This project understands how the student's performance (test scores) is affected by other variables such as Gender, Ethnicity, Parental level of education, Lunch and Test preparation course using exploratory data analysis.